tonethar/IGME-330-Fall-2021/projects/project-1.md

       - You have the knowledge to write these yourself if you desire this sort of functionality in your project.

-2. You will automatically save the last term searched by the user and other UI *state* in the browser's local storage - this was covered in IGME-230/235 here --> [Web Apps 9 - WebStorage API](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md):
+2. On the app page, you will automatically save the last term searched by the user and other UI *state* in the browser's local storage - this was covered in IGME-230/235 here --> [Web Apps 9 - WebStorage API](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md):
     - this will also be true of the other controls on the page (&lt;select> tags, radio buttons, checkboxes etc)
     - we are going to test this capability by typing in a search term, selecting some checkboxes, doing a search, and then closing the browser window.
 When we re-open the window, the user's last search term must be visible, and the rest of the UI should be in the same *state*

-3) You must have a "reset" button that clears the search text field (in any) and resets other UI elements to their default state.
-This button will also clear out the values in local storage - the `.clear()` method accomplishes this  (Important: this "reset" button doesn't count towards the 3 control requirement below)

-4. Other required controls - there will be a MINIMUM of 3 controls that a user can use to filter and display the results.
+3. Other required controls - there will be a MINIMUM of 3 controls that a user can use to filter and display the results.
 Search buttons or similar don't count towards the 3 controls.
 For example, [GIF Finder](https://github.com/tonethar/IGME-230-Master/blob/master/notes/HW-gif-finder.md) has these controls:
     - a search button (which doesn't count, and the "reset" button mentioned above does not count either)
     - a search term field (&lt;input>) that the user types into
     - a pulldown (&lt;select>) that the user can use to limit the number of results